-The featured image is a portrait of my great-great-grandmother, Mathilde Von Thiele, a Sinti Romani fortune teller and dancer in northern Germany, circa late 1800’s.
+The featured image is a portrait of my great-great-grandmother, Mathilde Von Thiele, a Sinteza fortune teller and dancer in northern Germany, circa late 1800’s.
 Isn’t she glamorous in her dancing outfit?

 What does Gypsy mean?

 The word “Gypsy” is the racial slur used to describe the Romani people, a diasporic ethnic group originally from India circa the 10th century.
 It is not an accurate or preferred term.
 Unfortunately, it’s the word that is most commonly recognizable to most people, and so I often need to use it to clarify my origins.

 Who are the Romani people?

 The Romani people, or Roma, are a diasporic ethnic group originating in India around the 10th century.
 Our ancestors’ diaspora likely began with a war which displaced early Roma, who then moved West through the Middle East and into Europe, and then eventually to nearly every continent.
 Roma were met with hostility early on in Europe, particularly by the church who really wasn’t excited that displaced, dark-skinned people with many gods were in need of a place to live.
 Thus began the persecution of the Roma, and though many Roma today are settled, that persecution is the reason that Roma have historically been nomadic.
 Unfortunately, that persecution persists, and Roma world-wide are still fighting for basic human rights and representation.